Digital or traditional printing

 Traditional printing (500+ copies)

 Traditional printing is what the national newspapers use: fast, efficient and cost-effective for large print runs.
 Test copies aren’t possible, as hundreds of newspapers are printed at once.
-Some marking or ink transfer is expected, so our artwork guidelines are a bit stricter to help you get the best results.
+Some marking or ink transfer is expected, so our advice is a bit stricter to help you get the best results.

 Read our traditional printing guide.